spryker/docker-sdk/docs/06-configuring-services.md

 ## Custom Services

 Custom services allow you to integrate any Docker-based service into your Spryker environment.
-This is useful for adding third-party services like AWS LocalStack, MinIO, Kafka, or your own custom applications.
+This is useful for adding third-party services like AWS LocalStack, MinIO, Kafka, etc.

 :::(Warning) (Local Development Only)
 **Important:** Custom services are **only available in local development environments**.
 They will **NOT** be automatically propagated or available in Cloud environments (staging, production).
 Custom services are designed for local development, testing, and mocking purposes only.
-If you need similar services in Cloud environments, you must configure them separately through your Cloud infrastructure.
 :::

 ### Use Cases